KipCollo/Frontend-Revision/5.0 Angular/routing/Readme.md

 Routing in Angular allows the users to create a single-page application with multiple views and navigation between them.
 Users can switch between these views without losing the application state and properties.

-@angular/router Implements the Angular Router service , which enables navigation from one view to the next as users perform application tasks.
+@angular/router Implements the Angular Router service , which enables navigation from one view to the next as users perform application tasks.The Router enables navigation by interpreting a browser URL as an instruction to change the view.

 Angular Router is a built-in module in Angular that provides navigation and routing functionality.
 It allows developers to create single-page applications with multiple views and handle navigation between them.